Resource for GPs to Counsel Patients

 • Most have very mild, or no symptoms and go undiagnosed - may have genital herpes for months or years before diagnosed, if ever

-• Only small % of people have severe 1st symptoms - may indicate new infection
+• Only small % of people have severe symptoms - and this may indicate new infection

 • HSV is not routinely tested for in sexual health check-up